dguo/picture-paint/README.md

 A [dynamic Firefox
 theme](https://developer.mozilla.org/en-US/Add-ons/Themes/Theme_concepts#Dynamic_themes)
 that uses the color palette of the current [National Geographic Photo of the Day](https://www.nationalgeographic.com/photography/photo-of-the-day/).
+The theme automatically updates every day, and you can click the toolbar button to see the picture and click through to the National Geographic page.

 ## Gallery
 ![blue](https://i.imgur.com/hn6DOl4.png)